Keats/tera2/README.md

 - [ ] Allow escape chars (eg \n) in strings concat, there was an issue about that in Zola
 - [ ] Handle map literals (only allow string as keys for now?)
 - [ ] Nice reporting with Ariadne (make it optional)

+Ideas:

+- Collect all functions/filters/macro call/includes/tests and make sure it's all available at compile time